Jo Harten: Galleria Mavericks

+Loughborough Lightning

 Between 2007 and 2011, while attending Loughborough University, Harten played for Loughborough Lightning.
 In the 2008 Netball Superleague Grand Final, Harten scored 24/30 as Lightning lost 43–39 to her former team, Galleria Mavericks.

 In 2009 Harten was appointed Loughborough Lightning captain.
 In October 2019, Harten guested for Loughborough Lightning in the British Fast5 Netball All-Stars Championship, helping them win the tournament as she scored 58 of their 61 goals as they defeated Wasps 61–35 in the final.